 - 2 jalapeños, or to taste, seeded (or not!) and sliced

 - 2 small red Thai chiles, thinly sliced—IF YOU LIKE IT HOT!

 - 2 scallions, cut into 1-inch sections, then sliced lengthwise into thin strips

 - 4 boneless chicken breasts, cut into bite-sized chunks (or use shrimp)

 - Juice of half of 1 lime

 - Clean chicken or meat under cold, running water.
 Pat dry with paper towels.
-Do the same if using shrimp, but peel and de-vein first.
 Heat a wok over medium heat.
 Swirl in the peanut oil and add the onions and carrots.
 Sauté for 2 minutes.
 Add the garlic and lemon grass; sauté for 1 minute.
 Move the vegetables to the sides of the wok.
 Scrape the cream from the top of the can of coconut milk and add to the center of the wok.
 Add the curry paste and gently stir into the cream.
 Sauté until fragrant.
 If using meat or chicken, add now; sauté until brown (about 5 minutes).
 Stir in the remaining coconut milk.
 Add the fish sauce, peppers, chiles, and kaffir leaves; stir to combine.
-If you are using shrimp, add it now.

-- Simmer until the meat or shrimp is done (shrimp is done when it turns light pink and curls up slightly, ~5 minutes; chicken and meat will take a bit longer, up to 15 minutes).
+- Simmer until the meat is done (see Recipe Note #1).
 Add the lime juice and herbs, stir to combine.
-Serve over jasmine rice, garnished with the scallion strips.
+Serve over jasmine or basmati rice, garnished with the scallion strips.
 (Don't eat the kaffir leaves!)